sefinek24/Sefinek-Blocklist-Collection/info/What is Raspberry Pi.md

 ## 🍓 What is Raspberry Pi?
-Raspberry Pi is a credit-card sized, single-board computer developed by the Raspberry Pi Foundation in the United Kingdom 🇬🇧.
+Raspberry Pi is a single-board computer developed by the Raspberry Pi Foundation in the United Kingdom 🇬🇧.
-It was first introduced in 2012 and has since become incredibly popular due to its affordability, versatility, and ease of use.
+It is about the size of a credit card and was first introduced in 2012.
+Since then, it has gained immense popularity due to its affordability, versatility, and ease of use.
-The latest model, the Raspberry Pi 4, features a quad-core ARM Cortex-A72 processor, up to 8GB of RAM, and multiple USB and Ethernet ports.
+The latest model, Raspberry Pi 4, comes with a quad-core ARM Cortex-A72 processor, up to 8 GB of RAM and 4 USB ports.

 ## 🛠️ What is Raspberry Pi used for?
 Raspberry Pi can be used for a wide range of purposes, from education and hobby projects to professional applications in industries such as robotics, automation, and IoT (Internet of Things) 🚀.